primus-labs/zkFHE-Network-Docs/zkFHE-Network.md

 ##### Result Re-encrypt

-The Workers who generate the Data Encryption Public Key will re-encrypt the confidential computation results using the Network Consumer Public Key, so that only the Network Consumer can decrypt the results.
+The Workers who generate the Data Encryption Public Key will re-encrypt the confidential computation results using the Caller Public Key, so that only the Caller can decrypt the results.

 ##### Proof Verify and Fee Settlement